davidde/mpv-autosub/README.md

   If necessary, you can manually trigger downloading your first choice language by pressing `b`,
   or your second choice language by pressing `n`.
 * Optionally specify the login credentials for your preferred subtitle provider(s), if you have one.
-* If you do not care for the automatic downloading functionality, and simply wish to use the hotkeys, just change the `auto` bool to `false`.
+* If you do not care for the automatic downloading functionality, and only wish to use the hotkeys,
+  simply change the `auto` bool to `false`.
+* For added convenience, you can specify the locations to exclude from auto-downloading subtitles, or alternatively,
+the *only* locations that *should* auto-download subtitles.

 This script is under the [MIT License](./LICENSE-MIT), so you are free to modify and adapt this script to your needs: